BiaPyX/BiaPy-doc/source/workflows/super_resolution.rst

 Minimal configuration
 ~~~~~~~~~~~~~~~~~~~~~
-Apart from the input and output folders, there are a few basic parameters that always need to be specified in order to run an super-resolution workflow in BiaPy. **These parameters can be introduced either directly in the GUI, the code-free notebooks or by editing the YAML configuration file**.
+Apart from the input and output folders, there are a few basic parameters that always need to be specified in order to run an super-resolution workflow in BiaPy. **Depending on the parameter, they can be defined through the GUI Wizard, in the code-free notebooks, or by editing the YAML configuration file**.

 Experiment name
 ***************